What is communal narcissism? Is healing from trauma culturally influenced?

 Hi, it’s Colleen here.

-So I’ve put together some notes and hopefully I can give you as much information as possible.
+I’ve put together some notes, and hopefully, I can give you as much information as possible.

 I don’t speak in sound bites.